← All Blogs

 CSR Goals: Energy Efficiency, Carbon Neutrality, Zero Waste, Freshwater Conversation, Gender Equality, Women's Empowerment, Education & Skill Development, Disaster Relief

 Apple’s CSR program is dedicated to achieving the highest social responsibility standards across its worldwide supply chain.
-Apple's 2022 Environmental Progress Report showcases its commitment to being 100% carbon neutral with all its products by 2030 and aims to use only renewable resources or recycled materials.
+Its commitment to being 100% carbon neutral with all its products by 2030 is a great corporate social responsibility example for organizations to benchmark their own targets.

 Nike

-CSR Goals: DE&I, Women's Empowerment, Racial and Ethnic Equity, Disaster Relief, Carbon Neutrality, Supply-Chain Sustainability, Waste Reduction, Freshwater Preservation
+CSR Goals: Women's Empowerment, Disaster Relief, Carbon Neutrality, Supply-Chain Sustainability, Waste Reduction, Freshwater Preservation

-Best known for its efforts against racial injustice and for women's rights in sports, Nike has consistently evolved its efforts for DE&I and empowering communities over the past decade and now ranks as a giant in the CSR industry.
-Their equitable approach begins with coaching kids through their Made to Play program, of which young girls hold 50% of participation.
+Best known for its efforts against racial injustice and for women's rights in sports, Nike has consistently evolved in its efforts to empower communities over the past decade and now ranks as a giant in the CSR industry.
+Their equitable approach begins with coaching kids through their Made to Play program, in which young girls hold 50% of participation.

 Walmart

-CSR Goals: DE&I, Energy Conservation, NET-positive, Supply-Chain Sustainability, Hunger Relief, Racial Equity, Criminal Justice, Disaster Relief
+CSR Goals: Energy Conservation, NET-positive, Supply-Chain Sustainability, Hunger Relief, Criminal Justice, Disaster Relief

 Amazon